What is amortization?

 Amortization is the process of paying off debt with regular payments made over time.
 The fixed payments cover both the principal and the interest on the account, with the interest charges becoming smaller and smaller over the payment schedule.

 When referring to mortgages, amortization happens every time a payment is made.
-The payment covers two parts: the interest and the principle, and if the payment is a fixed rate it will always be the same sum of these two parts.
+The payment covers two parts: the interest and the principal, and if the payment is a fixed rate it will always be the same sum of these two parts.
 The interest rate is calculated as a percentage of what’s left of the principal and could be influenced by the borrower’s credit; the principal is the amount borrowed from the lender, and the principal less payments against it is called the balance.

 The payment schedule of the loan, or term, determines how quickly it amortizes each month, with payments divided into equal amounts over the life of the loan.
 While borrowers pay more each month with a 15-year loan, they’ll end up paying less overall than they would if paying the same loan over 30 years.